 Remember that proper nutrition isn’t only for “pre-game” situations.
 Having proper nutrients available before, during and after is vital.
 You can have a great workout or a great game but if the proper nutrients aren’t being consumed by your body, your development will suffer.
 The right fuel in the right engine can be the deciding factor during the race.

-To find out more about how the role of nutrition in exercise and training can help you develop further and make sure that you are at the top of your game, contact us here at Core Optimum Health in Mississauga.
-We can help answer any questions you may have.
+To find out more about how the role of nutrition in exercise and training can help you develop further and make sure that you are at the top of your game, contact us and we can help answer any questions you may have.
+Are you looking for a chiropractor in Mississauga?
+Call us now to book your appointment with Dr. Graham and the team at Core Optimum Health in Mississauga.